marxanweb/marxan-server/README.md

 ```
 sudo /home/<user>/miniconda3/bin/python /home/<user>/marxan-server/marxan-server.py
 ```
-If you are running marxan-server on another port, you can start as the currently logged on user:
+If you are running marxan-server on another port, you can start it as the currently logged on user:
 ```
 python marxan-server/marxan-server.py
 ```

 ## Test the installation
-To test the installation goto: http://\<host\>:8080/marxan-server/testTornado.
+To test the installation goto: http://\<host\>:\<port\>/marxan-server/testTornado.

 ## Configuration
 marxan-server can be configured to change various settings including linking to an existing database, configuring security etc. For more information see the [Administrator Guide - Configuration](https://andrewcottam.github.io/marxan-web/documentation/docs_admin.html#configuration).